kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 # Encoding X86-64(Also known as IA-64 or amd64) instructions

-Please note that I will try to port the code to arm whenever I have time.
-But I wanted to start with x86.
+Please note that I will try to port the code to arm whenever I have time, but I wanted to start with x86.
 Follow me on [Twitter](https://twitter.com/kuterdinel) if you are interested.

-The x86 architecture has its in 1970s.
-And a modern x86 CPU can still execute a 16-bit operating system that was built in the 1980s.
+The x86 architecture has its roots in 1970s, and a modern x86 CPU can still execute a 16-bit operating system that was built in the 1980s.
 Being so old and so backward compatible does have some caveats.
 Encoding x86 instructions is kinda __difficult__ and frankly it took me a long time to understand.

 Intel's [Architecture Software Developer Manual](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html) describes the x86 architecture in detail, including how to encode each instruction.
 I strongly suggest that you take a look because I won't go over how each instruction we use is encoded.